AzimsTech/AzimsTech.github.io/_posts/2019-01-17-how-i-control-system-volume-with-my-logitech-mouse.md

 Even more, annoying if your keyboard doesn't have a dedicated volume button or you need to press both keys in order to adjust the volume.

-Thankfully my Logitech mouse comes with software which allows me to set custom commands for every key on my Logitech mouse.

 ### My new solution:

-I created a hotkey using the Right Mouse button and Scroll Wheel to control the volume. [__Learn more about it here__](https://github.com/AzimsTech/MyAhkList/blob/master/description/ClickScrollVolume.md)
+So, I created a hotkey using the Right Mouse button and Scroll Wheel to control the volume. [__Learn more about it here__](https://github.com/AzimsTech/MyAhkList/blob/master/description/ClickScrollVolume.md)

 ![Repo](https://i.imgur.com/kohaT2o.png)